shensilv/ADheritability/create_cohorts/README.md

 2) Testing the HPC requirements for full UKB analysis: we test requirements on **50k** and **100k** individuals.
    **50k cohort**: Taken from the Edinburgh and Newcastle cohort of UK BioBank.
 3347 cases, 44915 controls and total sample size of 48262.
    **100k cohorts**: Taken Edinburgh, Newcastle, Glasgow and Liverpool cohort of UK BioBank.
 5584 cases, 85882 controls and total sample size of 91466.
 3) Full analysis: run full analysis on all individuals in UK BioBank who are not exclusions.
+33209 cases, 375134 controls, total sample size of 408357.

 ### Instructions on creating cohorts
 Below are the steps for creating the files needed for heritability analysis on a particular cohort.